 This is the first custom ROM built by some newbies that incorporates the best features.
 It started with the AOSiP for OnePlus 5T based on Android 9.0 Pie.
 Due to its immense success, the community built DerpFest OS, which changed the meaning of customizations.
 DerpfestOS ROM opens up with a third-party launcher called Lawnchair.

 With this highly customizable launcher, you can alter every aspect of your home screen UI.
-Right from the icon packs, grid style, and colors, you can change absolutely everything.
+You can change absolutely everything from the icon packs, grid style, and colors.
 Besides, This DerpfestOS also offers a new background blur effect.
 As soon as you launch the notification center, you’ll notice a gorgeous blur effect that gives a premium look and feel.

 Although it looks pretty similar to the LineageOS ROM, it offers additional eye-popping features.
 A few crDroid features include the AOSP (Android Open Source Project) Camera, Visualization toggle, face auto-unlock, Arm-v8a optimizations, Optimus drunk upstream stable kernel, fingerprint authentication vibration toggle, crDroid File Manager based on Amaze file manager.

 Like the Google Pixel device, crDroid shows the recent and most-used apps in the overview window.
 The most talked-about feature is the Android gesture navigation system, recent in the overview menu, and system accent color-changing options.
 Moreover, it also sports gesture replacement in the navigation panel.
 You can use this feature to bring back the old classic 3-button navbar.